 TBVT will follow and review the participatory process re-design in France and UK in order to ensure that the 4 specific objectives, process requirements and learning outcomes of Task 2.2 and the RRI core aspects are included and faced.

-One WP4 representative will be included in the participatory process re-design of each case study (Spain, France and UK) in order to keep WP4 informed and updated about the changes included.
+One WP4 representative from UAB and UOC will be included in the participatory process re-design of each case study (Spain, France and UK) in order to keep WP4 informed and updated about the changes included.

+TBVT, SMS, UOB, TRACES, AJA will work collaboratively in May & June 2017 to set a common guideline to the PW.

 Calendar